 Frequently Asked Questions for Fertility Patients

 Only take the active pills, not the sugar pills.
-The pill will usually have 21 pills of active, and then 7 pills of inactive sugar.
-We only want you to take the active ones, at the same time each day.
+You should have 21 active tablets and 7 sugar tablets.
+Take the active tablets as directed on your cycle instructions at the same time each day.

 I have forgotten what my dose is – how do I find that?

 Your dose is detailed on your Cycle Instructions & Medication sheet which was given to you or emailed to you when you had your follow-up appointment.
 It is always updated and emailed to you again once you have had your Day 1 of cycle test.